dotnet/docfx/docs/designs/conceptual-versioning.md

 ##### 2.2.1 YAML header

-For conceptual markdown file, file level monikerRange setting is supported by using YAML header.
+For conceptual markdown file, file level monikerRange setting is supported, user can set the file level monikerRange in `GlobalMetadata` and `FileMetadata` in config or YAML header.

 ```markdown
 ---